ibm-cloudintegration/Think2020/lab-5280/LabGuide.md

 Follow this [link for a short introduction to OpenShift Pipelines](https://www.openshift.com/blog/cloud-native-ci-cd-with-openshift-pipelines)

-OpenShift CI/CD pipline is defined usig a set of Kubernetes custom resource definitions (CRD).
+OpenShift CI/CD pipeline is defined using a set of Kubernetes custom resource definitions (CRD).
 The following is a brief introduction to these CRDs:

 *     **Pipeline:** A collection of tasks that are executed in a defined order.